jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-07.md

 two semicircles C and D are described about different centers, the space between their circumferences will be everywhere unequal.
 The proof is evident merely from the definition of a circle.

-## PROPOSITION 10: The fluid body that moves through the tube ABC (of Prop.
+## Proposition 10: The fluid body that moves through the tube ABC (of Prop.
 9) receives an indefinite number of degrees of speed.

 Proof: The space between A and B is everywhere unequal (previous Lemma).